trip info

 Nepal’s Mustang region was a semi-autonomous kingdom until 2008, and still retains one of the best-preserved Tibetan Buddhist societies in the world.
 Flying to Jomsom and then trekking around Lower Mustang—through Kagbeni, Muktinath, Jharkot and Lupra—is an ideal way of getting a taste of fascinating Mustang without needing to pay $500 for the expensive Upper Mustang permit.
 Which, lower Mustang trek is in the rain shadow of the Upper Mustang Himalaya, so the landscape here is arid.

 Moreover; flying from Pokhara takes you through the Kali Gandaki Gorge, the deepest in the world.
-On the other side, a completely different landscape opens up that is like few other places in Nepal.
+On the other side, a completely different landscape opens up that is few other places in Nepal.
 Which, you will treks around Jomsom reveal Tibetan Buddhist monasteries perched on ridges and cliffs, the holy Hindu pilgrimage site of Muktinath, and the old fortress town of Kagbeni, the frontier between Lower and Upper Mustang.
 Greenery is sparse and provided only by the irrigated fields around settlements.
 The unique landscape and culture combine to create a fascinating trekking experience.

 If you are planning your family vacation in Nepal during the monsoon, this trek will be the perfect place for you.
 This Lower Mustang Trek is an ideal vacation for your family as it features the picturesque deserts of Mustang along with the holy temple of Muktinath, giving the best of both nature and culture.